Canhassi12/binary-heap/README.md

 ## My code

 I did the *`Min heap`* in rust to practice, and in the code, we have a 'insert' function, to insert a new value in heap, 'delete_minimun' to delete the root of heap, and 'delete_element', to delete a specific element by index number, and the last one, 'heapify' function to organize and reach binary heap conditions.
+I also did tests with all possible cases.

 ## Reference